HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

   )
 }}

 Google Ads was doing so well, until we hit the 90th percentile, when it got blown off the chart.
-Again a reminder that this means 10% of websites have worse numbers than these.
+Again, a reminder that this means 10% of websites have worse numbers than these.

 #### Google Tag Manager